-A Dam Safety Assurance Programme (DSAP) is a structured framework of plans and procedures for dam owners to plan and complete activities for safe dam operation and management.
+A Dam Safety Assurance Programme (DSAP) is a structured framework of plans and procedures for dam owners to plan and complete activities for the safe operation and management of their dams.

 Dam owners with appropriate expertise may prepare the DSAP themselves, or alternatively, may arrange for a technical practitioner to prepare it.